 Action for Impact is primarily aimed at early career researchers, however it is open to any academic with an interest in developing the skills to realise impact from their research.

-Due to the ongoing situation with Covid-19 we have worked hard with our course facilitators to develop an online Action for Impact offering.
+Due to the ongoing situation with Covid-19, Action for Impact is now delivered online.
 Both the format and the content have been adapted to reflect the situation and we’re confident researchers will still gain fantastic and long-lasting benefits!
-Read the FAQs below to find out more about Action for Impact Online and register your interest in future cohorts by completing this short form.
+Read the FAQs below to find out more about Action for Impact Online and apply for the next cohort by completing this short form before noon on Thursday 10 December 2020.

 Frequently asked questions